Bollywood films where actors have donned the chef's hat

-Actors in Bollywood often play cooks onscreen and when they have, they've left a lasting impression on the viewers’ minds
+Actors in Bollywood often play cooks onscreen and when they have, they've left a lasting impression on the viewers’ minds.
+We take a look at some memorable performances over the years

 After playing the quintessential lover (albeit with drinking problems), in Aashiqui 2, Aditya Roy Kapur will soon be seen playing a Lucknowi chef in his forthcoming film with actor Parineeti Chopra, Daawat-e-Ishq.